ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - A broad match allows for variations that are more variable than simple plurals.
 - An example of wide to narrow targeting:
-	1. 'Photography and portraits'
+	1. 'Photography and portraits'.
-	2. 'Portrait photography studio'
+	2. 'Portrait photography studio'.
-	3. 'Movie themed portrait photography'
+	3. 'Movie themed portrait photography'.
-	4. 'Film themed portrait photography, low cost'
+	4. 'Film themed portrait photography, low cost'.

 ## 10. Get Noticed Locally
 - Get a presence on maps.